If I earn an MS degree in human genetics, what are my career options?

 Yes, current MS (and MPH) students can apply for promotion to the PhD program.
 After demonstrating a period of sustained good academic standing, MS students with the desire to pursue a PhD degree within the department shall submit directly to the office of student affairs a dossier containing (1) a cover letter/statement of purpose indicating the applicant's motivation for pursuing a doctorate in human genetics and justification for promotion to the doctoral program, and (2) at least two letters of recommendation from local mentors/professors who can comment on the applicant's recent academic and research performance.
 Internal applicants are strongly encouraged to have identified a willing research mentor prior to applying for promotion to the doctoral program.

 My GPA is a little low.
 Can I still apply?

 Yes.
 Application materials are reviewed as a whole, so allowances can be made for otherwise strong candidates who may be weak in certain areas such as GPA in previous studies.
 Successful applicants will describe how these weaknesses have been overcome, for example, in supplemental coursework, subsequent degree programs, or on-the-job experiences.

-Yes.
-Application materials are reviewed as a whole, so allowances can be made for otherwise strong candidates who do not quite meet these criteria.
+There are not specific minimum GRE scores required for admission.
+That said, competitive applicants will demonstrate their potential to succeed in the program through various qualifications including performance on the GRE.
+Application materials are reviewed as a whole, so allowances can be made for otherwise strong candidates whose GRE scores do not reflect their true potential.
 Successful applicants will demonstrate how any deficiencies in one area are counterbalanced by superb qualifications in other areas and will describe a plan for remedying any current deficits.